Policies and Guidelines

 Student Study Rooms

-- Chatswood Library on The Concourse has 4 Study Rooms that may be used by students for group study.
+- Chatswood Library on The Concourse has 4 Study Rooms that may be booked by students for group study.

 - Minimum 3 students (all must show student ID and provide a contact phone number).
 A student ID will be retained by the library until the booking is complete.

 - Maximum 2 hours per day and 8-12 people per room, dependent on the study room.
-A student may only use the rooms once per day.
+A student may only book the rooms once per day.